Charles Simon Favart: Biography

-The marshal, an admirer of Mme Favart, began to pay her unwanted attentions.
+Saxe, an admirer of Mme Favart, began to pay her unwanted attentions.
 To escape him she went to Paris, and the wrath of Saxe fell upon the husband.
 A lettre de cachet was issued against him, but he fled to Strasbourg and found concealment in a cellar.

 Favart survived his wife by twenty years.
 After the marshal's death in 1750 he returned to Paris and resumed his pursuits as a dramatist.
 It was at this time that he became friendly with the abbé de Voisenon, who helped him with his work, to what extent is uncertain.
 He had grown nearly blind in his last days, and died in Paris.
 The Favart's second son, Charles Nicolas Favart was also an actor and dramatist.

 His plays have been republished in various editions and selections (1763-1772, 12 vols.; 1810, 3 vols.; 1813; 1853).
 His correspondence (1759-1763) with Count Durazzo, director of theatres at Vienna, was published in 1808 as Mémoires et correspondance littéraire, dramatique et anecdotique de CS Favart.
 It furnishes valuable information on the state of the literary and theatrical worlds in the 18th century.

 Favart's plays are also known to have inspired his close friend, the artist François Boucher, to create numerous paintings featuring Favart's characters of "the little Shepherd" and the shepherdess "Lisette."
 These include Boucher's The Agreeable Lesson (also known as The Flute Players) of 1748 and An Autumn Pastoral (also known as The Grape Eaters) of 1749.
 In turn, these paintings inspired artists of the Sèvres Porcelain Manufactory to create a pair of figurines showing the two characters in poses imitating the characters of the play.